-To enable or disable Re-Targeting campaigns measurement, with any supporting media source - toggle the On/Off button.
-For more information about re-targeting click here.
+To enable or disable Retargeting campaigns measurement, with any supporting media source, turn on Enable Retargeting Campaign Measurement.
+For more information about retargeting click here.

 iOS apps that implement the iOS uninstall attribution feature need to upload the P12 certificate here.

 Android apps require a Firebase/GCM Server Key to be defined here for android uninstall attribution.